felipeSilvaDeMelloStudentAccount/blockchain-transactions-wallet/README.md

 - Continuously listen to the Bitcoin network for new blocks.
 - Robust connection management with retry logic.
 - Swagger UI for API documentation and testing.
+- Actuator endpoints for health checks and metrics.

 ## Technologies Used